A guide to the best help desk software

 Help others help themselves

-Combine your service desk software with a customisable help centre, knowledge base, online community and customer portal so customers get better self-service and agents see improved efficiency and faster resolution.
+Combine your help desk software with a customisable help centre, knowledge base, online community and customer portal so customers enjoy a better self-service experience and agents see improved efficiency and faster resolution.

-With Zendesk’s reporting and analytics tools, you can get insight into what matters most — from the performance of your team to your customers’ satisfaction scores.
+Zendesk’s reporting and analytics tools provide insight into what matters most — from the performance of your team to your customers’ satisfaction scores.

 Zendesk’s help desk software features include: